Software Testing with Large Language Models: Survey, Landscape, and Vision: Analysis from Software Testing Perspective

+\textbf{Test input generation for other types of software.} There are also dozens of studies that address testing tasks in various other domains, due to space limitations, we will present a selection of representative studies in these domains.

-\textbf{Test input generation for others.} Findings bugs in a commercial cyber-physical system (CPS) development tool such as Simulink is even challenging.
-Given the complexity of Simulink language, generating valid Simulink model files for testing is an ambitious task for traditional machine learning or deep learning techniques. \cite{12slgptSimulink} employs a small set of Simulink-specific training data to fine-tune the LLM for generating Simulink models.
+Finding bugs in a commercial cyber-physical system (CPS) development tool such as Simulink is even more challenging.
+Given the complexity of the Simulink language, generating valid Simulink model files for testing is an ambitious task for traditional machine learning or deep learning techniques.
+Shrestha et al. \cite{12slgptSimulink} employs a small set of Simulink-specific training data to fine-tune the LLM for generating Simulink models.
 Results show that it can create Simulink models quite similar to the open-source models, and can find a super-set of the bugs traditional fuzzing approaches found.

-In addition, there are studies employing the LLMs for test input generation to serve as the testing of JavaScript engine, autonomous driving systems, and video game.
-For example, \cite{14conformanceTesting} utilizes the LLM for generating the JavaScript programs, and utilizes the well-structured ECMAScript specifications to automatically generate test data along with the test programs, and then applies differential testing to expose bugs. \cite{62targetTestGeneration} uses LLM to extract key information related to the test scenario from a traffic rule, and represents the extracted information in a test scenario schema, then synthesizes the corresponding scenario scripts to construct the test scenario.
+Sun et al. \cite{204SmtSolverValidation} utilize LLM to generate test formulas for fuzzing SMT solvers.
+It retrains the LLMs on a large corpus of SMT formulas to enable them to acquire SMT-specific domain knowledge.
+Then it further fine-tunes the LLMs on historical bug-triggering formulas, which are known to involve structures that are more likely to trigger bugs and solver-specific behaviors.
+The LLM-based compiler fuzzer proposed by Yang et al. \cite{175WhiteBoxCompiler} adopts a dual-model framework: (1) an analysis LLM examines the low-level optimization source code and produces requirements on the high-level test programs that can trigger the optimization; (2) a generation LLM produces test programs based on the summarized requirements.
+Ye et al. \cite{14conformanceTesting} utilize the LLM for generating the JavaScript programs and then use the well-structured ECMAScript specifications to automatically generate test data along with the test programs, after that they apply differential testing to expose bugs.